o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-cpp.md

 ## Download the ShapeExample Gem sample

+Now that you've completed this tutorial, you can compare your MyCppShapeExample Gem to the sample Gem, **ShapeExample** Gem, in [`o3de/sample-code-gems` repository](https://github.com/o3de/sample-code-gems/tree/main/cpp_gems/ShapeExample).

-This tutorial is based off of the **ShapeExample** Gem in [`o3de/sample-code-gems` repository](https://github.com/o3de/sample-code-gems/tree/main/cpp_gems/ShapeExample).
-You can download this sample and load it in the Editor.
+To download this sample and load it in the Editor.

 1. Download or clone the repository.
-The ShapeExample Gem is located in `sample-code-gems/cpp_gems/ShapeExample`.
+The ShapeExample Gem is located in `<repo>\sample-code-gems\cpp_gems\ShapeExample`.

     ```cmd
     git clone https://github.com/o3de/sample-code-gems.git